img-responsive

 Track Organizers

-This track focuses on the development of robust event camera perception models that can seamlessly adapt across different robot platforms, including vehicles, drones, and quadrupeds.
+This track focuses on the development of robust 3D object detectors that can seamlessly adapt across different robot platforms, including vehicles, drones, and quadrupeds.

 Kindly refer to this page for more technical details on this track.